 To reduce wasting food at home, we suggest better meal planning.
-Use a shopping list, and prepare only enough food to be eaten during a meal.
+Get organized before you go shopping, use a shopping list, and prepare only enough food to be eaten during a meal.
 Meal planning benefits you by saving money and benefits the environment by saving resources.
-For the scraps that are produced at home, set up a compost bin to make compost by mixing food scraps and greenwaste in your backyard.
+For the food scraps that are produced in the kitchen, set up a backyard compost bin to make compost by mixing food scraps, dry leaves and greenwaste in your backyard.

 In the kitchen, first things first.
 Here are a few suggestions:

 - Meal portion planning is the best way to save money and resources.
 Plan weekly meals and buy only what you can cook before it spoils.